Hello everyone, real estate photography is about capturing buildings and their interiors for realtors.

 I’ve been able to get this around the 3 stops.

-Tamron is playing for some people who may have seen your hands and think the lens’s weight and construction make it much easier to get slow shutter speeds and balance.
+Tamron plays for some people who may have seen your hands and think the lens’s weight and construction make it much easier to get slow shutter speeds and balance.

 But he’s a big thing; we weigh about 1.1 kilos.